 Property Tax Exemption for Paraplegic Veterans and Their Widow or Widower: (SCDL §10-4-24.11) Exempts the property from all property taxes.
-Property is the house, garage and the lot upon which it sits or one acre, whichever is less
+Property is the house, garage and the lot upon which it sits or one acre, whichever is less.

 Eligibility: To be eligible:

-Property Tax Exemption for Disabled Veterans: Exempts up to $100,000 of the assessed value for qualifying property.
+Property Tax Exemption for Disabled Veterans: (SDCL §10-4-40) Exempts up to $100,000 of the assessed value for qualifying property.
 (The property subject to this exemption is the same property eligible for the owner-occupied classification.)

 Eligibility: To be eligible:

-To apply: Application are available at the county courthouse or from the Property Tax Division.
+To apply: Application is available at the county courthouse or from the Property Tax Division.

 Sales and Property Tax Refund for Senior & Disabled Citizens: (SDCL §10-6B-1 thru 10-6B-15) Offers eligible senior citizens and disabled individuals a once-a-year refund of sales OR property taxes.
 Property is the house, garage and the lot upon which it sits or one acre, whichever is less.

 Free Tuition for Veterans: (SDCL §13-55-2 thru 13-55-5) Certain Veterans are eligible to take undergraduate courses at a state supported university without payment of tuition provided they are not eligible for educational payments under the GI Bill or any other federal educational program.

 Eligibility: To qualify the Veteran must:

-- has a Service connected disability rated 10% or more, disabling.
+Has a Service connected disability rating of 10% or more.